Skip to main content

 list-suppliers

 Supplier records hold contact info, default payment terms, default currency, tax IDs, and bank details if you want to ACH payments.
+You can store a dedicated email and phone on each supplier (and on each customer) when you add or update the record, so the people you bill and the people you buy from each keep their own contact details.

 Step 2, the purchase order